anthonyhumphreys/react-hooks-blog/content/posts/2020-05-08--useLocalStorage/index.md

 const [state, setState] = useBrowserStorage("key", "value", StorageType.LOCAL_STORAGE)
 ```

-This is so simple to use, virtually a drop in replacement for useState and gives you state persistance and restoration.
+This is so simple to use, virtually a drop in replacement for useState and gives you state persistence and restoration.
 You can use `state` as an ordinary state variable, and call `setState` with either a string or a function, just like the setter for `useState`.

 That's it!
 Full hook code below, and published over at [npm](https://www.npmjs.com/package/@anthonyhumphreys/hooks) with the code available on [GitHub](https://github.com/anthonyhumphreys/hooks)